-What’s the the best food in Lake Charles, Louisiana?
+What’s the best food in Lake Charles Louisiana?
 That was the question swirling in my head as my tiny plane gently landed at the equally tiny airport.

 Boudin is a Cajun sausage treat made with pork, liver, rice, green peppers and seasonings.
 Since Lake Charles is the epicenter of boudin production, and there’s no better place to eat boudin than on the Southwest Louisiana Boudin Trail.
 This trail has 27 stops, each serving its variation of boudin plus other local delicacies like cracklins, hog head cheese and Cajun quail eggs.

 A good gumbo starts with a dark roux that is cooked for hours to a chocolate brown.
 Key ingredients are onions, celery and bell pepper, though okra is often included as well.
 Although seafood gumbo is popular in the area, variations include chicken, duck and/or sausage.

 My only question: Why isn’t there a gumbo trail in Lake Charles yet?

-The stately La Truffe Sauvage has offered a fine dining experience featuring a plethora of local ingredients and classic French dishes since 1998.
+One of the top restaurants in Lake Charles, the stately La Truffe Sauvage has offered a fine dining experience featuring a plethora of local ingredients and classic French dishes since 1998.

-The five course tasting menu with globally sourced wine is a worthy splurge.
+The five-course tasting menu with globally sourced wine is a worthy splurge.
 Most of the dishes are rich and complicated like the Sunchoke Velouté en Croute with Duck Confit and the Filet Mignon topped with Foie Gras.
 However, my favorite dish was the simple Chèvre Chaud with Roasted Red and Yellow Beets.

 La Truffe Sauvage is located at 815 W Bayou Pines Drive, Lake Charles, LA 70601, United States.

-The ultimate dish was the Benedict, which is made with grilled French bread, poached eggs and spicy crawfish hollandaise sauce.
-Another stunner is the French Toast made with Jack Daniels, Creole mustard, cane syrup, caramelized onions, candied pecans and bacon.
+The ultimate dish was the Benedict, which ws made with grilled French bread, poached eggs and spicy crawfish hollandaise sauce.
+Another stunner was French Toast made with Jack Daniels, Creole mustard, cane syrup, caramelized onions, candied pecans and bacon.

-Are you full now?
-If so, click here to find seven fun things to do in Lake Charles.
+Discover 7 fun things to do in Lake Charles.